mooti-dev/moeda-webcore/README.md

 this endpoint will simply return the base64 encoded public key for the server.
 This public key will be used when sending messages over the websocket connnection.

+# Websocket messages
-## Message sent from client to server
+## Messages sent from client to server

 	{
                 "messageType: "clientToServer",